orlandxrf/relation-extraction/README.md

 | 6 | Using the universal dependency 'amod' | 19 |
 | 3 | Relationship 'located at' | 4 |

-The top 20 of frequency relationships extracted is shown below.
-The most of them are relationships previously defined like *job relationships* and *acronym*.
-Besides some automatic relationships extracted are in the Table (like number 3, 6, 7, 8 and 9).
+The top 20 frequency relationships extracted are shown below.
+Most of them are relationships previously defined like job relationships and acronyms.
+Besides some automatic relationships extracted are in the Table (like numbers 3, 6, 7, 8, and 9).

 | No. | Entity1 | Tag1 | Relationship | Entity2 | Tag2 | Frequency |
 | ---: | :--- | :---: | :---: | :--- | :---: | ---: |